 There are pros and cons for each (though there’s one I recommend over the other, so keep reading…).

 In both cases, you have to pay monthly contributions.
 For state-run health insurance, those contributions depend on your income.
-This percentage can vary, but it’s usually 14.6% of your income—with a cap at €52,200—paid on a monthly basis.
+This percentage can vary, but it’s usually 14.6% of your income—with a cap at €52,200—paid every month.

 So if you make €52,200, divided by 12, that’s €4,350 per month.
 14.6% of that (roughly €635) is your monthly healthcare contribution.